Introduction

 The engine core is limited to just the bare essentials to load the plugins and integrate them into a cohesive system that can work together.
 (It is, in a sense, just a boot strap loader and API layer.)

-The code is designed to for clarity.
+The code is designed for clarity.
 For example, the entry point of the engine defined by the Windows operating system is the C function, WinMain.
 This can be found in the windows' executable project in a file MainEntryWin32.cpp, whose name is designed to facilitate easy discovery for the entry point.

 There is a plugin manager that is solely responsible for loading plugin modules at runtime and is operating system specific (e.g., dynamic linked libraries for Windows, shared objects for Linux, etc.).